owen-brooks/owen-brooks.github.io/_posts/2018-06-20-18-my-favorite-podcast.markdown

 * **Hardcore History** – Definitely has the longest podcast episodes on this list.
 Dan Carlin creates extremely intricate storytelling and visuals in describing stories from history.
 While he often claims to not be a historian, Carlin does a unparalleled job of related our present day experience to the lives of those that came before us.
 Only podcast where I have listened to each episode multiple times.

 * **Serial** – Extremely addicting crime show.
-Investigates cases that are both highly controversial, and plain weird.
+Investigates cases that are highly controversial.

 * **Levar Burton Reads** – Short stories, read by a man with a amazing voice.
 Listen to these, you will know what I mean.